Can a Parent's Rights be Terminated?

 As a parent, you have automatic rights to your child once he or she is born.
 However, there are often some circumstances in which you might wish to either revoke these rights from an ex or willingly surrender them.
 At The Clark Law Firm, our Fort Worth family law attorneys can navigate you through this process and ensure the best interests of you and your child are protected.

-Get started on your case today and call our office at (817) 435-4970 to schedule a free initial consultation to learn more about how we can assist you.
+Get started on your case today and call our office at (817) 435-4970 to schedule a complimentary initial consultation to learn more about how we can assist you.